EXPLORE AND EXPERIENCE NAPLES WITH A PASSIONATE LOVER OF NAPLES

-Looking for Lila provides opportunities for the curious traveler to engage with Neapolitan politics, art, food and daily life.
-Each tour has been curated with lots of care and love so that we can bring the many aspects of Neapolitan culture past and present to life in a honest, enthusiastic and unique way.
+Looking for Lila provides opportunities for the curious traveler to experience the raw and viceral atmosphere of Naples by quickly getting under the skin in under a day.
+Each tour has been curated with passion and care to bring to life the many aspects of Neapolitan culture past and present in an honest, enthusiastic and unique way.

 DISCOVER AND UNDERSTAND THE MAGICAL HISTORIC CENTRE AND ITS HIDDEN GEMS WITH A PASSIONATE LOVER OF THE CITY